 Conditions that would cause plants to lose a lot of water (high temperature, low humidity) stimulate guard cells to close.
 In mild weather, they remain open.
 Guard cells also close in the absence of light.

 Located between the upper and lower epidermis is the mesophyll.
 It is divided into a dense upper layer (palisade mesophyll) and a lower layer that contains lots of air space (spongy mesophyll).
 Located within the mesophyll cells are chloroplasts, where photosynthesis takes place.

 Types of leaves

 There are many kinds of plant leaves.
-The most common and conspicuous leaves are referred to as foliage and are the primary location of photosynthesis.
-However, there are many other types of modified leaves:
+The most common and conspicuous leaves are referred to as foliage.
+They are the primary location of photosynthesis.
+However, there are many other types of modified leaves.

 - Scale leaves (cataphylls) are found on rhizomes and buds, which they enclose and protect.

 - Seed leaves (cotyledons) are found on embryonic plants.
 They store food for the developing seedling.